UnearthedArcana/B_Spells/README.md

 This spell entrances up to 1d4 creatures, causing them to stand mystified for 1 round per level of the priest if they do not save vs. spell (maximum 10 rounds).
 Specifically, it affects the targeted enemy and up to 3 hostile creatures within 20 ft. of it.
 Enthralled creatures stand where they are, and fail to notice creatures around them.

 Affected creatures shake off this effect if they are attacked.

 ***Notes***:
 **Faiths and Powers**: This spell is in the Thought Sphere if FnP is installed.

+**Forbiddance**
+(Enchantment/Charm)

+Level: 2
+Sphere: Charm
+Range: Visual range of the caster
+Duration: 2 round
+Casting Time: 1
+Area of Effect: 1 creature
+Saving Throw: Special

+This spell enables the priest to forbid another creature to move, by commanding them to "stop".
+A creature so commanded will stop in it's tracks, and will be unable to move if they do not make a successful save vs. spells.
+Even if they do make their save, creatures find that they move at 1/2 speed as their legs resist their own will.
+At the end of the second round, the creature regains the use of it's legs, and can move normally.

+***Notes***:
+**Faiths and Powers**: This spell is in the Thought Sphere if FnP is installed.